GermanTacos/blog/_posts/2026-06-24-the-ayaneo-pocket-micro-2-has-me-hyped.md

 ---
 title: The AYANEO Pocket Micro 2 Has Me HYPED
-description: Fixing the biggest issue with the original Micro might just make the Micro 2 one of the greats.
+description: Fixing the biggest issue with the original Micro might just make its second generation one of the greats.
 date: 2026-06-24 16:28:00 -0400
 categories: [RETRO]
 tags: [ayaneo, pocket micro, pocket micro 2, handheld]